Garrihy sisters: Early life

 The Garrihys came from Castleknock, County Dublin, the daughters of Eugene and Clare.
 Eugene is now an entrepreneur, the director of ferry companies Dublin Bay Cruises and Doolin2Aran.

 Aoibhín

 Aoibhín (born 20 June 1987) has acting credits including Fair City, Love/Hate, and Mattie.

 In 2017, Garrihy was a contestant in the first series of RTÉ's Dancing with the Stars.
 On 26 March 2017, she reached the final of the competition with her professional partner, Vitali Kozmin.
 They finished as runners-up to Aidan O'Mahony and Kozmin's wife, Valeria Milova.

 In 2018, she was a guest chef on TV3's The Restaurant.

-She lives in County Clare with husband, John Burke, and their three children.
+She lives in County Clare with husband, John Burke, and their four daughters, Hanora, Líobhan, Isla, and Aoileann.
+In November 2025, she announced she was expecting her fourth child, who was born in March 2026.

 Ailbhe

 Ailbhe (born 19 April 1990) is a graduate of Dublin City University.
 She now works for the family business, Dublin Bay Cruises.
-She resides in Dublin with her husband and their two sons.
+She resides in Meath with her husband and their three sons, Seán, Fionn & Cian.

 Doireann

+Early life and education

+Doireann (born 19 May 1992) is the god daughter of radio presenter Ian Dempsey.
+Doireann graduated from Trinity College Dublin with a degree in Drama and Theatre studies.